sergiopa2000/api-arithmetic-calculator/README.md

 A proxy server is also implemented for request controlling purposes.

 It also uses a WebSocket server to control and response client's requests.
-(Will implement a jon queue hopefully soon).
+(Will implement a job queue hopefully soon).

 Finally jison lexical parser is used to parse and validate arithmetic expressions.